systemwii/make/README.md

 - `dol+elf`: As above but with both the .dol and .elf in the build folder.
 - `a`: An archive for a static library (named `lib<TARGET>.a`), for linking in outside applications (e.g. with the LIBDIRSLOOSE variable here).
 - `a+h`: An archive for a static library, bundled with its header (to `lib/lib<TARGET>.a` and `include/<TARGET>.h`), for linking in outside applications (e.g. with the LIBDIRSBNDLE variable here).
+- If left blank, Make will compile the project into object files but not link them into an output.

 **PLATFORM**: The target platform settings to apply (options: `wii`, `gamecube`).